Since 2008 a carved stone

 Dongheng Qian used this translation in the programme notes for his music 康桥情 which was played by CUCOS as the finale for their spring 2019 concert.

 It has also been copied by other websites.
-I think it's polite to say where the translation came from, so I don't like the Catherine Jones jewellery shop for displaying it on their blog since 2013 without translator credit, and I'm particularly disappointed that Getty Images copy/pasted sentences from this page without writer credit.
+I think it's polite to say where the translation came from, and I'm particularly disappointed that Getty Images copy/pasted sentences from this page without writer credit.

 In the original poem the first and last stanzas shared the same rhyme pattern,